ComuGamersES/azuvotifier/README.md

 - [Developer Information](https://github.com/NuVotifier/NuVotifier/wiki/Developer-Documentation)

 ## Supported platforms
-AzuVotifier is currently supported on the following platforms:
+CGVotifier is currently supported on the following platforms:
 - CraftBukkit, Spigot, Paper, Pufferfish or Purpur (1.8.8+)
   - Older versions might work but no support will be provided
   - Any fork without significant breaking changes should also work